soliantconsulting/FileMakerID_token/README.md

 This project is a Node.js web service that makes that whole process easy.
 Host the web service internally and call it with a straightforward REST call.

-For a full walkthrough see: <soliant blog link>
+For a full walkthrough see: https://www.soliantconsulting.com/blog/data-api-filemaker-cloud/